TrelisResearch/arc-agi-2025/o3-tools/README.md

 A tool for testing OpenAI o3/o4 models on ARC-AGI tasks with and without code interpreter tools.

+**Open questions:**
+- What happens if the grid output isn't the right size? how is pixel accuracy and MDL score calculated?
+- If there is no output grid, how does that affect MDL and pixel score aggregation?

 ## Features

-- Run ARC-AGI tasks with OpenAI models (currently using gpt-4o-mini as o4-mini is not yet available)
+- Run ARC-AGI tasks with OpenAI models (currently using gpt-4o-mini or o4-mini)
 - Support for code interpreter tools via function calling
 - Comprehensive scoring including pixel accuracy and MDL (Minimum Description Length) scoring
 - Budget tracking with token usage and cost estimation